Wilmington, North Carolina: Reconstruction era and 1898 massacre

 Following these events, the North Carolina legislature passed a new constitution that raised barriers to voter registration, imposing requirements for poll taxes and literacy tests that effectively disfranchised most Black voters, following the example of Mississippi.
 Blacks were essentially excluded from the political system until after the enactment of the federal Voting Rights Act of 1965.

 20th century

 Wilmington is home to the Bijou Theater, which began as a tent in 1904 and progressed to a permanent structure in 1906.
 It operated until 1956, making it the oldest movie theater in the state and one of the oldest, continuously running theaters in the country.
-In 1910, Charlotte passed Wilmington to become North Carolina's largest city.
+In 1910, Charlotte passed Wilmington to become North Carolina's most populous city.
 In the mid-20th century, efforts to preserve many historic building began.
 Due to this, many historic buildings were listed as National Register of Historic Places.
 Since the 1980s, Wilmington has remained the largest film and television production area in the state; many locations in and outside the city have been used for filming.
 In 1990, the extension of Interstate 40 to New Hanover County was opened and officially connected the region to the Interstate Highway System.